devsaxena974/ProjectPenney-Group1/README.md

 ### Data Management/Processing Team

-* Dev Saxena: I worked on converting our stored win data and round data into a probability matrix stored as a pandas dataframe for the data visualization team to use.
+* Dev Saxena: I worked on converting our stored win data and round data into a probability matrix returned as a pandas dataframe for the data visualization team to use.

 ### Data Visualization Team